cloudposse/atmos/website/docs/core-concepts/stacks/stacks.md

 ### Child Stacks

 *Child Stacks* are any stacks whose components cannot be deployed independently without being imported by a Parent Stack.
-[Catalogs](/core-concepts/stacks/catalogs) are typically where we keep our Child Stacks.
+[Catalogs](/core-concepts/stacks/catalogs) are typically where we keep our Child stacks.

 ## Schema